tremby/boscombe/doc/howto.md

 wave height readings made in a particular time frame, can be rendered by various mapping engines including Openlayers.

-The markup to display the map, given the path to an OpenJSON file, is very simple and fully documented by Openlayers.
+The markup to display the map, given the path to an GeoJSON file, is very simple and fully documented by Openlayers.

-Depending on how the HLAPI is configured the OpenJSON representation of wave height readings for a particular hour may be at
+Depending on how the HLAPI is configured the GeoJSON representation of wave height readings for a particular hour may be at

 	http://geojson.semsorgrid.ecs.soton.ac.uk/observations/cco/Hs/20110215/00